ROCmSoftwarePlatform/vllm/docs/dev-docker/README.md

     --multi_gpu
 ```

-Note: the `--multi_gpu` parameter can be ommitted for small models that fit on a single GPU.
+Note: the `--multi_gpu` parameter can be omitted for small models that fit on a single GPU.

 ## Performance testing with AMD vLLM Docker